 There are more travel trailers with king-size beds on the market than ever before!
 For RVers seeking a king-size bed in a travel trailer, the options are limitless.

-We are asked all the time by our viewers on YouTube if we can show RVs with king-size beds for RVers who are big and tall.
+Our YouTube viewers often ask if we can show RVs with king-size beds for big and tall RVers.
 So, we wrote this article and made a YouTube Video all about travel trailers with king beds!

 What Are the Dimensions of a King Bed in Travel Trailers?